 The new Personal Property Securities Register commenced on 30 January 2012.
 It allows you to register your security rights in intellectual property on the Register as well as applying for registration with IP Australia’s official Registers.

-If you have any questions about copyright law, the copyright act, and protection against it, or your business’s intellectual property security interests, please do not hesitate to call us on 1800 994 279 or email us.
-A member of our team will endeavour to respond to your enquiry within 24 hours.
+If you have any questions about copyright law, The Copyright Act, and protection against it, or your business’s intellectual property security interests, please do not hesitate to contact our Commercial Litigation Team.